-The Eligible Categories are likely to contribute to 3 of the United Nations' Sustainable Development Goals ("SDGs"), namely: SDG 1, SDG 8, SDG 11.
+The Eligible Categories are likely to contribute to four of the United Nations' Sustainable Development Goals ("SDGs"), namely:

-ELIGIBLE CATEGORY SDG SDG TARGETS 1 NO POVERTY 1.3 Implement nationally appropriate social protection systems and measures for all, including floors, and by 2030 achieve substantial coverage of the poor and the vulnerable. Ň ¥ Ť ŔŧŤ 1.4 Ensure that all men and women, in particular the poor and the vulnerable, have equal rights to economic resources, as well as access to basic services, ownership and control over land and other forms of property, inheritance, natural resources, appropriate new technology and financial services.
-Affordable Housing 8 DECENT WORK AND ECONOMIC GROWTH 8.3 Promote development-oriented policies that support productive activities, decent job creation, entrepreneurship, creativity and innovation, and encourage the formalization and growth of micro-, small- and medium-sized enterprises, including through access to financial services.
-11 SUSTAINABLE CITIES AND COMMUNITIES 11.1 Ensure access for all to adequate, safe and affordable housing and basic services and upgrade slums
+ELIGIBLE CATEGORY SDG SDG TARGETS Affordable Housing 1 ^{no} poverty /Ť¥ŤŤŤŤŤ 1.3 Implement nationally appropriate social protection systems and measures for all, including floors, and by 2030 achieve substantial coverage of the poor and the vulnerable.
+1.4 Ensure that all men and women, in particular the poor and the vulnerable, have equal rights to economic resources, as well as access to basic services, ownership and control over land and other forms of property, inheritance, natural resources, appropriate new technology and financial services.
+Renewable Energy 7 AFFORDABLE AND CLEAN ENERGY 7.2 By 2030, increase substantially the share of renewable energy in the global energy mix.
+Green Buildings -0- 7.3 By 2030, double the global rate of improvement in energy Energy Efficiency efficiency.
+Affordable Housing 11 SUSTAINABLE CITIES AND COMMUNITIES 11.1 Ensure access for all to adequate, safe and affordable housing and basic services and upgrade slums.
+Green Buildings ⋒∎₫≣ 11.3 Enhance inclusive and sustainable urbanization and capacity for participatory, integrated and sustainable human settlement planning and management.
+Green Buildings 13 CLIMATE UN SDG 13 consists in taking urgent action to combat climate Renewable Energy change and its impacts.
+The housing sector can contribute to this goal by investing in the transition to net-zero carbon buildings, Energy Efficiency renewable energy, energy efficiency and the avoidance of GHG emissions.